GoodBarber's Online Help

 In this specific case, the service includes an in-depth review of the app content, a verification of the developer account's compliance with Apple's Guidelines, and, of course, the publication of the app by our team after that.

-This premium service, referred to as the iOS Review Process, is delivered in exchange for a Review Fee, which depends on the type of your subscription (see our pricing page to know what fee applies to your project).
+This premium service is referred to as the iOS Review Process (see our pricing page to know what fee applies to your project).

-After the payment of the Review Fee, a bundle of 4 publication credits will be added to your project.
+After the payment of the service, a bundle of 5 publication credits will be added to your project.

 *Your own developer account is mandatory to publish an app, whether you do it Solo or use GBTC: